Unification of Moldova and Romania: 2020s

 Several political and public figures in Romania have said that Maia Sandu could run for the presidency of Romania in 2024, similarly to Alexandru Ioan Cuza, having Romanian citizenship, citing Sandu's popularity among the Romanian population, thus achieving a de facto unification.
 On 16 February 2023, Sandu addressed this issue, stating she has no intention of running for any office in Romania.

 On 23 May 2023, two days after a large pro-European demonstration was organised by the Moldovan government in Chișinău, in an interview with Euronews România, Moldovan president Maia Sandu declared that there is not enough support for the unionist movement among Moldova's population, which is why Moldova is pursuing the path to join the European Union as an independent country.

 On 18 July 2025, Nicușor Dan during his official visit to Germany expressed his personal support for unification with Moldova, but stressed that he would respect the will of its citizens during the interview with Frankfurter Allgemeine Zeitung.

 On September 9, 2025, German MEP Lukas Sieper said that "Moldova is not Romania.
 Moldova is Europe, just like Romania".

+In January 2026, both Moldovan President Maia Sandu and Moldovan Prime Minister Alexandru Munteanu declared that, in the event of a referendum on unification with Romania, they would vote 'YES.'
+However, both specified that while European integration enjoys majority support in Moldova, unification does not.
+They added that unification remains a scenario that cannot be ruled out, given the regional instability.
+On January 22, 2026, following these statements, when asked if he supports the unification of Moldova with Romania, Romanian President Nicușor Dan stated that 'we are not there yet,' citing the fact that the idea lacks majority popular support in Moldova.
+In February 2026, UDMR leader Hunor Kelemen declared that he wouldn't vote in a reunification referendum, stating that he opposes political revisionism and that Romania should support only Moldova joining the EU.
+On June 25, 2026, the Romanian Chamber of Deputies automatically advanced a far-right S.O.S.
+România bill calling for unification with Moldova after it was not debated before a deadline, resulting in tacit adoption in the lower house.
+The bill was not passed into law and was sent to the Senate, while the Romanian government issued a negative opinion on the initiative, stating that Romania's priority would remain supporting Moldova's path toward European Union membership rather than pursuing unilateral unification negotiations.